 What’s up with the face paint?
 Martin tells him it’s his “death mask.”
 Then he confesses, with a kind of resigned exasperation, that he “made it up,” and he needs to wash it off so he can go pick up his son from jail.

 It’s a sublime moment, at once funny and complexly melancholy, and it points to the better angels that often guide this excellent but flawed film.
-After years of Indian stereotypes in Hollywood — of both the grotesquely racist and idiotically romanticized variety — the admittedly made-up hoodoo of Martin’s ritual is a refreshing bit of raw humanity, and a nod to perpetual unease and vulnerability with which we reckon our violent and desecrated past.
+After years of Indian stereotypes in Hollywood — of both the grotesquely racist and idiotically romanticized variety — the admittedly made-up hoodoo of Martin’s ritual is a refreshing bit of raw humanity, and a nod to the perpetual unease and vulnerability with which we reckon our violent and desecrated past.

 Wind River is Sheridan’s directorial debut, and it’s a welcome one.
 As the screenwriter for two of the better thrillers in recent memory, last year’s Hell or High Water and 2015’s Sicario, he’s proven himself capable of balancing socio-political commentary with the more subtle and intimate rhythms of gritty human drama.